 Of course we shouldn’t shame bottle feeders; anybody who finds it acceptable to shame somebody else has a label in my book: they are a bully.

-But do I judge bottle feeding?
-I do, but not how you think.
+So, do I judge bottle feeding?
+I do, but not how you might think.

 For a start ‘judge’ has several definitions.
 Taken from the Cambridge Dictionary, the two we’re interested in for the purpose of this post are: